HarshPanchal18/DevOps/kafka/strimzi/INSTALL.md

     kubectl -n myproject run kafka-topic-list -ti --image=quay.io/strimzi/kafka:0.46.0-kafka-4.0.0 --rm=true --restart=Never -- \
     bin/kafka-topics.sh --bootstrap-server kafka-data-kafka-bootstrap:9092 --list
     ```

+    - To make sure this doesn't happen again, you can enable the auto topic creation feature in Kafka by setting the `kafka.spec.config.auto.create.topics.enable` property to `true` in the Kafka configuration.
+This is usually enabled by default, but you can verify it in your Kafka configuration file or through the Strimzi Kafka custom resource.

     - Once everything is set up correctly, you’ll see a prompt where you can type in your messages: